ahmdhsm/jubelio_test/README.md

 ___
 ### How to run this project
 - Clone this git repository
-- Open console/terminal/cmd and got this project directory
+- Open console/terminal/cmd and go to this project directory
 - run this command to download dependency `flutter pub get`
 - If everything work as expected run this command to running test on Cart Function `flutter test test/cart_test.dart` if using Linux/Mac or `flutter test test\cart_test.dart` if using Windows.
 - Rn this command to running Widget Test `flutter test test/widget_test.dart` if using Linux/Mac or `flutter test test\widget_test.dart` if using Windows